tale-toul/OCP4baremetalIPI/README.md

 The installation and configuration of NGINX can be done using an ansible playbook, check the instructions in section [Install and set up NGINX with Ansible](Ansible/README.md#install-and-set-up-nginx-with-ansible)

 ### Accessing the cluster
-Accessing the cluster is done the same way as for any other cluster, except that the DNS domain used is the one defined in NGINX virtual servers:
+Accessing the cluster is done in the same way as for any other cluster, except that the DNS domain used is the external dns zone defined in NGINX virtual servers:

 * Using the __oc__ client